Allocation Assist

 As a doctor relocating to Saudi Arabia, you may find opportunities in both sectors.
 Your choice will depend on your specialization, career goals, and personal preferences.

-B. Specialties in high demand
+B. Specialties in high demand in Saudi Arabia

 Saudi Arabia’s healthcare system is constantly evolving to meet the changing needs of its population.
 As you consider your move, it’s important to understand which medical specialties are currently in high demand.
 This knowledge can help you align your expertise with the country’s needs and potentially enhance your job prospects.